kitschpatrol/vite-plugin-tldraw/readme.md

 The above transforms `./assets/test-sketch.tldr` into `./assets/test-sketch-{hash}.svg`, caches the output file, and then returns an SVG URL ready to be passed to an `img` element's `src` attribute.

-The plugin also allows global configuration of several aspects of the conversion process, and individual import paths may set search / query parameters to define conversion options a per-import basis, e.g.:
+The plugin provides a global configuration object to customize of several aspects of the conversion process, and also allows overrides on a per-import basis via query parameters on the asset import path, e.g.:

 ```ts
 import tldrImage from './assets/test-sketch.tldr?format=png&tldr'